If you are interested in growing mango trees, then you’ve come to the right place.

 On the other hand, it’s best to avoid transplanting mango trees between November – March due to the additional stress from decreased rainfall and temperatures potentially dropping into the 50’s.

-For the best transplanting results, mango trees should be root pruned over the course of several months prior to transplanting.
+Pro Tip: For the best transplanting results, mango trees should be root pruned over the course of several months prior to transplanting.

 However, if you choose to immediately move the tree (highest chance of killing the tree), you’ll need to, at a minimum, trim part of the canopy a month prior to transplanting in order to reduce transplant shock (we want to avoid subjecting the tree to two stressful events simultaneously).
-It is crucial to trim the tree’s canopy because the disturbed and reduced root system will not be able to support the original canopy’s size.

-With that being said, the best case scenario is to move the entire root system without disturbing the roots.
+That said, the best case scenario is to move the entire root system without disturbing the roots.
 However, this is nearly impossible for larger trees without the use of large mechanical equipment.

 Whether we are root-pruning over the course of several months or immediately moving the tree, our mango tree will require ample water post-transplanting.
-Once the tree re-establishes itself (flushes new growth) then we can stop watering the tree.

 How to Graft a Mango Tree